meberhardt2/kitchenExpress/README.md

-This project is the Express front end for kitchenReact. it will look in the build folder
+This project is the Express front end for kitchenReact. it looks in the www folder for the react files

 This needs an upload directory in the root.